orelrahum/evil-twin/readme.md

 In this part there are 2 options to run the code, either run a full attack or just the fake AP

-scanning, choosing AP and client, attack them, and make the fake AP

 #### Option 1 - Full attack
   - Scanning the network for possible APs to attack
   - Choosing AP and client that is connected to the AP